Yannis4444/Orange-Share/README.md

 ### Linux

 To run Orange Share at system startup you can copy the `orange-share.desktop` to the `~/.config/autostart` directory.

+## Windows

+You can add one of the `.exe` files from the [releases](https://github.com/Yannis4444/Orange-Share/releases) to your Windows startup folder (press `Win + R`, type `shell:startup`, select `OK`).

+In most cases, the `orangeshare-tray-icon.exe` will be the best option for this.
+Once added, this will show an icon in the system tray (lower right corner).
+There you can start and stop Orange Share by right-clicking.

 ## Configuration